felixge/node-gently/Readme.md

 * Verify that all expected calls have been made in the expected order
 * Restore stubbed functions to their original behavior
 * Detect object / class names from obj.constructor.name and obj.toString()
+* Hijack any required module function or class constructor

 ## Installation